Low Cost Foam Protection.

-Find out how to get the most from your pick and pluck foam inserts
+Find out how to get the most from your pre-cut cubed foam inserts

-Whilst GWP Protective focus on creating custom engineered foams that are precisely tailored to specific items, for one-offs and very low volumes pick and pluck foam inserts are a much more cost-effective option.
+Whilst GWP Protective focus on creating custom engineered foams that are precisely tailored to specific items, for one-offs and very low volumes pre scored or “cubed” foam inserts are a much more cost-effective option.

 As with engineered Plastazote, this type of foam can be used to enhance the protection of items stored within the case by adding an enhanced level of cushioning against impact.
 They can also be used for keeping multiple items organised within a single case.